simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Now, Just as it was with the `Texture Viewer`, you should see your sphere in the `Materials Viewer` showing the right texture.

+Congratulations.
+This is basically the process for making materials in the editor.

+1. Import Textures
+2. Add a Material
+3. Configure both; especially assign the right texture to the material.

 We're almost done with a skybox.
 We need to add a new Cube to the scene.
 Click `+ Add` in the top menu and when the flyout menu appears, select `Cube Mesh`.

 ![image](https://user-images.githubusercontent.com/954596/59149014-a32a2b80-89d5-11e9-9762-2d9725e02888.png)